Raja Ram Mohan Roy: Early life (1772–1796)

 The nature and content of Ram Mohan Roy's early education is disputed.
 One view is that Ram Mohan started his formal education in the village pathshala where he learned Bengali and some Sanskrit and Persian.
 Later he is said to have studied Persian and Arabic in a madrasa in Patna and after that he was sent to Benares to learn the intricacies of Sanskrit and Hindu scripture, including the Vedas and Upanishads.
 The dates of his time in both these places are uncertain.
 However, it is believed that he was sent to Patna when he was nine years old and two years later he went to Benares.

 Ram Mohan Roy's impact on modern Indian history was his revival of the pure and ethical principles of the Vedanta school of philosophy as found in the Upanishads.
 He preached the unity of God, made early translations of Vedic scriptures into English, co-founded the Calcutta Unitarian Society and founded the Brahmo Sabha, precursor to Brahmo Samaj.
 The Brahmo Samaj played a major role in reforming and modernising the Indian society.
-He successfully campaigned against sati, the practice of burning widows.
+He successfully campaigned against sati, the practice of burning widows on their husband's funeral pyre.
 He sought to integrate Western culture with the best features of his own country's traditions.
 He established a number of schools to popularise a modern system of education in India.
 He promoted a rational, ethical, non-authoritarian, this-worldly views and social reforms in Hinduism.
 His writings also sparked interest among British and American Unitarians.